codecov/codecov-rs/README.md

 ## Developing

+Set up your development environment:
-At time of writing, `codecov-rs` requires the nightly compiler for niceties such as `#[feature(trait_alias)]` in the library itself.
+- Install the nightly compiler via [rustup](https://rustup.rs/).
+At time of writing, `codecov-rs` requires the nightly compiler for niceties such as `#[feature(trait_alias)]`.
+- To work on the Python bindings, set up a virtualenv with your tool of choice and install our Python dependencies: `pip install -r python/requirements.dev.txt`.
+- Install lint hooks with `pip install pre-commit && pre-commit install`.
+- Large sample test reports are checked in using [Git LFS](https://git-lfs.com/) in `core/fixtures/**/large` directories (e.g. `core/fixtures/pyreport/large`).
+Tests and benchmarks may reference them so installing it yourself is recommended.

 `codecov-rs` aims to serve as effective documentation for every flavor of every format it supports.
 To that end, the following are greatly appreciated in submissions:
 - Thorough doc comments (`///` / `/**`).
 For parsers, include snippets that show what inputs look like
 - Granular, in-module unit tests
 - Integration tests with real-world samples (that are safe to distribute; don't send us data from your private repo)

-Large sample test reports are checked in using [Git LFS](https://git-lfs.com/) in `core/fixtures/**/large` directories (e.g. `core/fixtures/pyreport/large`).
-Tests and benchmarks may reference them so installing it yourself is recommended.

 The `examples/` directory contains runnable commands for developers including:
 - `parse_pyreport`: converts a given pyreport into a SQLite report